endernoke/soular/docs/DATABASE.md

     - Users should be able to read organizer/participant lists for events they can see.
     - Users should be able to insert/delete entries corresponding to themselves (`user_id = auth.uid()`) based on event stage and rules (e.g., can only join 'upcoming' events as participant).
     - Event authors/organizers might have broader permissions to manage these lists.
+- **`chat_rooms`, `chat_members`, `chat_messages`:**
+    - Users should only be able to view chats they are members of.
+    - Users can send messages in enabled chats they are members of.
+    - Event authors can manage event group chats.
+    - Direct messages are visible only to participants.

 ## Data Validation Rules